lue-bird/elm-state-interface/README.md

 Unlike [`andrewMacmurray/elm-concurrent-task`](https://dark.elm.dmy.fr/packages/andrewMacmurray/elm-concurrent-task/latest/), `elm-state-interface` does not allow custom tasks/interfaces.
 Instead, the goal of this package is to publish more browser APIs like webstorage instead of users doing the work only for their own projects.
 Since I'm a noob in the js world, feedback and contributions are super welcome ❀

-## the 1.0.0 release
+## what interfaces are included

-Should bring feature-parity with elm's exposed browser APIs ([tell me](https://github.com/lue-bird/elm-state-interface/issues/new) if I've missed some!).
+There should be at least feature-parity with elm's exposed browser APIs ([tell me](https://github.com/lue-bird/elm-state-interface/issues/new) if I've missed some!).

-For now, I also left out some more niche interfaces like [`Browser.Dom.setViewportOf`](https://dark.elm.dmy.fr/packages/elm/browser/latest/Browser-Dom#setViewportOf) and [`WebGL.Texture.loadWith`](https://dark.elm.dmy.fr/packages/elm-explorations/webgl/latest/WebGL-Texture#loadWith).
+For now, some more niche interfaces like [`Browser.Dom.setViewportOf`](https://dark.elm.dmy.fr/packages/elm/browser/latest/Browser-Dom#setViewportOf) and [`WebGL.Texture.loadWith`](https://dark.elm.dmy.fr/packages/elm-explorations/webgl/latest/WebGL-Texture#loadWith) are left out.

+Available APIs that elm's exposed browser APIs don't offer include clipboard, console, audio, websockets, real randomness.

 ## future

   - 🧩 add [example](https://github.com/lue-bird/elm-state-interface/tree/main/example) projects.
 Would you like to see something specific?
 Or maybe you're motivated to make one yourself 👀
-  - 🔊 add audio interface similar to [`MartinSStewart/elm-audio`](https://dark.elm.dmy.fr/packages/MartinSStewart/elm-audio/latest/)
   - 🔋 The web API you miss the most.
 Maybe [notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API), [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), [MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API), [speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) or [sensors](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs)?
   - 🗃️ only with help: basic `node` APIs